raytaghavi/Hackathon/README.md

-# Eco Products Journal
+# BUDGEThub

-A simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.
+A simple - developed using React, Node, Express and MongoDB.

 ![Eco Products Journal]